Bad Teinach-Zavelstein

 Einwohner: 3000

 The town of Bad Teinach-Zavelstein is located in the northern Black Forest, about halfway between Stuttgart and Baden-Baden.
-Specifically, Bad Teinach-Zavelstein is a climatic health resort that is part of the district Calw heard.
-The city has around 3.000 inhabitants.
+Specifically, Bad Teinach-Zavelstein is a climatic health resort that is part of the district Calw The town has around 3.000 inhabitants.
 Zavelstein is known as the “crocus town” due to its special flora.

 The surrounding Teinachtal attracts a number of people looking for relaxation year after year.
 First and foremost, they enjoy the rich nature, which can be hiked through in a variety of ways.
 It is either quiet and relaxed or eventful.